kavithasub/solution-test-toolkit/README.md

 ```

-Below is the correct order of the steps which TG runs the scripts of the solutions.
+Below is the correct order of the steps which TG runs the scripts of the scenarios.

 **Step [1]**
 xx-pre-scenario-steps.sh - This is the initial file run by TG.
 Inside here, we are configuring the serverHost, serverPort, tomcatHost and tomcatPort parameters in user.properties file.